esperanto-tx/esperanto-tx.github.io/pages/pages-root-folder/index.md

 ---
 ----------------
 #### eo
 *Bonvenon* al nia klubo.
 Ni kunvenas monate en la Komuna Ĉambro de la supervendejo, "Central Market" ĉe la vojkruĉo de “Lovers Lane” kaj “Greenville Avenue” en dalaso.

+Abonu nian <a href="https://groups.google.com/g/esperanto-klubo-de-norda-teksaso">Google Groups retpoŝtliston</a> por ricevi ĝisdatigojn kaj anoncojn pri la grupo.
 - - - - - - - - -
 #### en
 *Welcome* to our club.
 We meet every month en the Community Room in the supermarket, Central Market, at the corner of Lovers Ln. and Greenville Avenue in Dallas.
 See our "Kunvenoj/Meetings" page for a map to our meeting place.

+Subscribe to our <a href="https://groups.google.com/g/esperanto-klubo-de-norda-teksaso">Google Groups mailing-list</a> for discussions and announcements pertaining to the club.

 ----------------